-Two versions of Synchronous Bases are available:
+Three versions of Synchronous Bases are available:

-- Synchronous Base IA accommodates EBCDIC or USASCII at speeds up to 2400 bps. - Synchronous Base IB accommodates SBT, USASCII, or EBCDIC at speeds up to 2400 bps.
+- Synchronous Base IA accommodates EBCDIC or USASCII at speeds up to 2400 bps. - Synchronous Base IB accommodates SBT, USASCII, or EBCDIC at speeds up to 2400 bps. - Synchronous Base 2A accommodates EBCDIC or USASCII at speeds up to 4800 bps.

-Synchronous Base IA permits the attachment of up to 24 lines using EBCDIC or USASCII terminal controls and operating at bit rates not exceeding 2400 bits per second.
+Synchronous Base 1A permits the attachment of up to 24 lines using EBCDIC or USASCII terminal controls and operating at bit rates not exceeding 2400 bits per second.
 This provides a character rate of up to 300 characters per second [(2400/8) = 300characters].
 Up to 600 digits per second can be transmitted in packed-decimal.

-Synchronous Base IB permits the attachment of up to 16 lines using EBCDIC, USASCII, or SBT terminal controls and operating at bit rates not exceeding 2400 bits per second.
+Synchronous Base 1B permits the attachment of up to 16 lines using EBCDIC, USASCII, or SBT terminal controls and operating at bit rates not exceeding 2400 bits per second.
 This provides a character rate of up to 400 characters per second [(2400/6) = 400 characters] for SBT operation.

+Synchronous Base 2A permits the attachment of up to 12 lines using EBCDIC or USASCII terminal control and operating up to 4800 bps.
+This provides a character rate of up to 600 characters per second (4800/8) = 600 characters or up to 1200 digits per second in packed decimal.